Osoyoos Lake: A Few Facts & Figures

 The lake is also classed as “mesotrophic” meaning it is high in nutrients, such as phosphates and nitrates and high in plant and algae growth and low in clarity.
 Osoyoos Lake has more phytoplankton (microscopic plants which float free in lakes) than most of the other lakes.
 Consequently, its water clarity is reduced.

 Lake levels are controlled by the Zosel Dam in Oroville, Washington State.

 Because of the lake’s condition, it was designated as ‘fragile’ by the Provincial government in 1972.
 In 1989, Washington State carried out tests and found DDT in the fish sampled.
 Thirty years ago the lake system had a healthy Kokanee fish population, but by 1995 it had been reduced to six per cent of its former stock.
 Today the Kokanee are beginning to return.

 Compared to other Okanagan lakes, Osoyoos Lake is the third largest by area and third deepest but it’s only the fourth largest by volume.
 Because of this and because of the large flow in the Okanagan River, it has the fastest flushing time of the five major lakes in the Okanagan.

-The phosphate levels, which were twice the required level in Osoyoos Lake the OLWQS was formed in 1990, have now been reduced to a more acceptable level.
+The phosphate levels, which were twice the level in Osoyoos Lake when the OLWQS was formed in 1990, have now been reduced to a more acceptable level.
 This is partly a result of sewer and treatment plant construction up the valley, and also to public education.
 Nitrate levels in the lake have also been reduced, though they are still a concern in the surrounding groundwater (aquifers).

 In 1975 Eurasian milfoil was introduced to the lake (probably from household aquariums or inter-lake boats) and in spite of continuing efforts to reduce this problem, we are only able to control it to a point.